WarrenK-design/Web-Applications-Assignment/README.md

 This holds the express REST API which is used to communicate with the database.
 A brief summary of each of the directories/files is shown below.

-1. ***index.js*** - Starting point for the application, contains instantiation of express app
+1. ***app.js*** - Contains the express app instantition and adds middleware to the application.
+2. ***server.js*** - Imports the Express application from *app.js* and starts the server listening on a port.
-2. ***routes*** - Each sub route has its own route file which uses the Express router to add routes to the express app
+3. ***routes*** - Each sub route has its own route file which uses the Express router to add routes to the express app
-3. ***controllers*** - The controllers are called by the routes and are passed the req, res and next objects.
+4. ***controllers*** - The controllers are called by the routes and are passed the req, res and next objects.
 They call database services and return messages to the client.
-4. ***middleware*** - Contains the middleware for veryfying a JWT token for a protected route and the error middleware for sending back any other response other than a 200 code.
+5. ***middleware*** - Contains the middleware for veryfying a JWT token for a protected route and the error middleware for sending back any other response other than a 200 code.
-5. ***database*** - This directory contains the functionality to connect to the database through Mongoose.
+6. ***database*** - This directory contains the functionality to connect to the database through Mongoose.
 It also contains the data to seed the database with to get the application running.
-6. ***models*** - These are the mongoose data object models which map to collections in the database and provide the schema for the collections.
+7. ***models*** - These are the mongoose data object models which map to collections in the database and provide the schema for the collections.
-7. ***utils*** - A utilitys folder, only one utility for generating a JWT but created more can be added if required.
+8. ***utils*** - A utilitys folder, only one utility for generating a JWT but created more can be added if required.

 If new routes are to be added it should follow the structure in the steps below.